Osmond Ingram

 Osmond Kelly Ingram (August 4, 1887 – October 15, 1917) was a sailor in the United States Navy during World War I who received the Medal of Honor posthumously.
+He was the first American sailor to die in World War I.

 Biography

 Born to Robert L. Ingram and his wife Naomi Elizabeth Lea in Oneonta, Alabama, Ingram entered the Navy November 24, 1903.
 His ship, USS Cassin, was attacked by the German submarine U-61 off Ireland on October 15, 1917.
 Gunner's Mate First Class Ingram spotted the approaching torpedo, realized it would strike close by the ship's depth charges, thus dooming the ship, and rushed to jettison the ammunition.
 He was blown overboard when the torpedo struck, thus becoming the United States' Navy's first enlisted man killed in action in World War I as he attempted to save his ship and shipmates.
 He posthumously received the Medal of Honor for his actions on that day.